Tokyo Cooking Class

 Cooking Class Information

 In this hands-on session, you'll learn how to make traditional dashi using kombu (kelp), katsuobushi (bonito flakes), and dried shiitake mushrooms.
-By comparing these three types, you'll discover the depth and richness of the world of dashi through taste and experience.

 From September to October, Japan enters its shinmai (new rice) season.
 We warmly invite you to enjoy the fragrance, shine, and delicious flavor of freshly cooked new rice, while also learning about the process of rice cultivation in Japan.